Powerful Storytelling Techniques For Network Marketing

 Let’s shift gears a bit now.

-Powerful Storytelling Techniques for (network) Marketing
+Powerful Storytelling for Network Marketers

-Building your social media marketing efforts around stories helps you stand out from other brands, or other people selling the same thing.
+Building your social media marketing efforts around stories helps you stand out from other brands or people selling the same thing.
 Social media and technology allow us to document our lives at an astounding pace.
 From baby books or photo albums to several gigabytes of photographic memories spread across Facebook, Snap Chat and Instagram.

 We have come a long way.